GoPro Hero puts core features in a familiar package for $199

 "Our research and feedback shows consumers really like having a touchscreen, so we wanted to give people that familiar experience at an entry-level price, and Hero satisfies both," said a GoPro spokeswoman.
 Being waterproof to 30 feet (10 meters) without a housing is also a huge selling point for GoPro's cameras, she said.

-While the company's other $199 camera, the tiny cube-shaped Hero5 Session, is waterproof too, it lacks a screen for framing or reviewing shots or easily controlling the camera.
+While the company's other $199 camera, the tiny cube-shaped Hero5 Session ($459.95 at CameraPro), is waterproof too, it lacks a screen for framing or reviewing shots or easily controlling the camera.
 It also doesn't have a removable battery, which is another advantage of the Hero's design.

 The Session isn't going away just yet, though.
 "It's still a form factor that speaks to our core users," the spokeswoman said.
 And the Session definitely has an edge when it comes to the camera's capabilities.
 GoPro kept the Hero's shooting options to a bare minimum: